-Tantalising Tanzanite enchanted me with its magnificent colour: the deep purple-blue is charming like the boundless star-studded sky at night.
-Pleochroism (the ability to exhibit different colours when viewed from different angles) undoubtedly adds certain charm to it: one would notice violet, blue and purplish red (sometimes yellow) hues when observing it.
+Tantalising tanzanite’s enchanting colour is magnificent: the deep purple-blue is charming like the boundless star-studded sky at night.
+Pleochroism (the ability to exhibit different colours when viewed from different angles) undoubtedly adds a certain charm to it, one can observe violet, blue and purplish red (sometimes yellow) hues when admiring it.

 When Tanzanite was first unearthed, it was mistaken for sapphire.
 Originally named ziosite, in 1967 a Masai tribesman discovered a unique variety of the gemstone at the foothills of Mount Kilimanjaro, in Tanzania.
 Tiffany & Co. later renamed the stone after its country of origin and revealed it to the world the following year.
 At this time, the trend for collecting African art and anything relating to the continent was peaking in popularity.
 Tiffany & Co. understood that branding the gemstone to its primarily American audience would enhance the novelty of this new discovery.

 To this day, tanzanite is still only found in one mine in the Arusha province of Tanzania, whose resources are already almost exhausted.
 This has caused tanzanite prices to grow exorbitantly over the last decade, and has encouraged jewellery designers to include it in their significant pieces.
 Often, tanzanite takes centre stage in a cocktail ring accented by colourless diamonds, or in a pendant necklace.